 - gently massaging around the stone

-The symptoms won't go away until the stone has been removed.
+The symptoms will not go away until the stone has been removed.

 Non-urgent advice: See a GP if:

-- you're unable to remove the stone yourself
+- you're unable to remove a salivary gland stone yourself

 If that's not possible, you may need to have the stone removed in hospital.

-Salivary stones don't usually come back, but if you keep getting them you might be advised to have one of your salivary glands removed.
+Once removed, salivary gland stones do not usually come back.
+But if you keep getting them you might need to have 1 of your salivary glands removed.